-The Build Alternatives require irreversible commitments of resources.
-Right of way acquisition already completed and associated relocation impacts were not considered in the identification of the preferred alternative.
+The build alternatives require irreversible commitments of resources.
+Right-of-way acquisition already completed and associated relocation impacts were not considered in the identification of the Preferred Alternative.
 The land could be resold to abutting landowners, but the impacts and disruption to those displaced from razed buildings is irretrievable.
-Additionally, impacts to natural and physical environment resources associated with right of way acquisitions already completed have not occurred nor has mitigation for potential impacts progressed beyond the conceptual evaluation stage other than the Section 6(f) land conversion and boundary update.
+Additionally, since no construction has taken place, impacts to natural and physical environmental resources within the already acquired right of way have not occurred nor has mitigation for potential impacts progressed beyond the conceptual evaluation stage other than the Section 6(f) land conversion and boundary update for the KMSF-NU.

 Land converted from private use to public use displaces local tax revenues.
 Economic resources that would be committed to the project include irretrievable federal and state funding for construction and maintenance.
 WIS 23 has been enumerated by state statute.
-According to the most recent report from WisDOT to the Transportation Projects Committee (TPC) dated February 2018, sufficient funding has been designated to the WIS 23 project to allow commencement of construction in state fiscal year 2019 and completion in state fiscal year 2024.
+According to the most recent report from WisDOT to the Transportation Projects Committee (TPC) dated August 2018, sufficient funding has been designated to the WIS 23 project to allow commencement of construction in state fiscal year 2019 and completion in state fiscal year 2024.
 The report to the TPC assumes that total funding for the Majors Highway Program will continue at fiscal year 2017 levels, though WisDOT cannot predict what the exact level of support for the Majors program will be in future biennial budgets.
 In the 2017 Wisconsin Budget, Wisconsin Act 59, Section 9145(2i), the legislature allocated construction contract let savings of up to \$19.4 million from other projects to be used for initial construction activities associated with WIS 23 in the 2017 to 2019 biennium.